Samanfarzaneh/yamnateb/README.md

-Sure!
-Here's a README template for your Telegram bot in English:

 Telegram Bot Project
 This is a Telegram bot created using Python and python-telegram-bot library.
 The bot is designed to perform various actions using inline buttons and callback queries.
 You can use this bot to interact with users and perform different tasks.